 What do you serve with roasted asparagus?

 Roasted asparagus and chicken go together like peanut butter and jelly!
 Serve your perfectly-seasoned asparagus as a side dish alongside roasted chicken, Greek chicken and potatoes, or broccoli and cheese stuffed chicken breast.
 It also tastes great with pork chops!

 Check out these other sensational baked side dishes:

 - 1 bunch asparagus

 - 3-5 tablespoons olive oil

-- Break ends off asparagus.
-Arrange spears on small baking sheet.
-Squeeze ½ lemon over.
-Drizzle with olive oil and toss with hands to coat.
-Sprinkle 1 teaspoon kosher salt and za'atar seasoning over the top.1 bunch asparagus, 1 tablespoon za'atar seasoning, 1 teaspoon kosher salt, 3-5 tablespoons olive oil, 1 lemon
+- Break ends off the asparagus and arrange the spears on a small baking sheet.
+Squeeze 1/2 lemon over the stalks, drizzle with olive oil, and toss with hands to coat.
+Sprinkle kosher salt and za'atar seasoning over the top.1 bunch asparagus, 1 tablespoon za'atar seasoning, 1 teaspoon kosher salt, 3-5 tablespoons olive oil, 1 lemon

-- Place in 400 degree oven for about thirty minutes, stirring once in between, until done to your liking.
-Squeeze remaining lemon over before serving.
+- Place in a 400-degree oven for about 30 minutes, stirring once in between, until done to your liking.
+Squeeze the remaining lemon over the roasted asparagus before serving.

 Don’t let yesterday take up too much of today.